Lake house wall art

 Mood, scale, subject

-Pick the feeling before you pick the print.
+Pick the feeling first.

 Lake house wall art works best when the room has a job.
 Restful bedroom.
 Warm gathering room.
 Sharper entry.
 Playful lake room.
 Guest-ready rental.
 The right subject depends on what the wall is supposed to do.